Shruthi-Nadigoti/File_Uploader_pybossa/README.md

-# File Importer In Pybossa
+# File Importer For Pybossa
 This is Pybossa plugin to import the files from the local machine.

 ## Installation